 What if I struggle with depression, feel anxious or relapse during alcohol and drug counseling?

 It is not uncommon for other issues to come up during the course of getting or staying clean and sober.
 It is pretty normal to feel the pangs of cravings while you undertake your recovery work.
 It can be an adjustment dealing with everyday life with a sense of clarity, and absent the fog of the high.
 Relapse is oftentimes part of the recovery process.
 It is nothing to be ashamed of; instead, it can truly be an opportunity for you to recommit yourself to living the life you want.
 No matter the emotions and challenges that arise during treatment, you and I can work together to help you cope with these feelings and thoughts as they come up, and I will provide you with some tools that you can draw upon to counterbalance these issues.

 Overcome Addiction and Regain Control Of Your Life

-If you are ready to find relief from addiction, I am here, waiting to explore how positive and lasting change can transform your life.
+If you are ready to find relief from addiction, I am here, waiting to explore how positive change may transform your life.
 You can call me at 424-443-8548 for a FREE 15-minute phone consultation, during which we can talk briefly about your alcohol and drug usage issues and treatment goals.
-If you prefer, you can reach me via this contact form and I will get back to you so that we can schedule an initial 50-minute appointment.
+If you prefer, you can reach me via this contact form and I will get back to you so that, if you like, we can schedule an initial 50-minute appointment.
 I will respond to your voicemail or email as soon as possible, usually within 24 hours (business days).
 If sending an inquiry by email, please limit your communications, as email is generally not a secure or confidential medium.